Topics of focus include: Conflict Management, Connected Leadership, EffectiveDecision Making, Diversity and Inclusion, and Profile Elevation.

 Morgan Mermagen can be a central part of your solution.

 During Morgan’s time on Wall Street, she confronted many challenges typical to a woman in a male-dominated industry.
-Morgan was recognized with awards for her efforts in mentoring and coaching other professionals at Goldman Sachs.
+Morgan was recognized with awards for her success in mentoring and coaching other professionals at Goldman Sachs.

 Morgan later attended the Lee Hecht Harrison Coach Training Program in NYC and earned an ICF Coaching Certification.
 She is also Certified in Hogan Assessment and Advanced Feedback.